Chase College Checking℠ Account Review - $100 Bonus for New Account Holders

 The fact that direct deposit can be set up to allow you to get funds on payday makes a Chase College Checking℠ account competitive against non-bank prepaid options.
 Unlike most prepaid options out there, a Chase debit card doesn’t come with monthly fees.
 There also isn’t a fee to obtain a card.

-And to top off the benefits, Chase is offering a $50 bonus for new customers.
-Deposit $25 or more into the account, enroll in paperless statements and make 10 qualifying transactions in the first 60 days of account opening and BOOM; $50 on the house.
+And to top off the benefits, Chase is offering a $100 bonus for new customers.
+Deposit $25 or more into the account, enroll in paperless statements and make 10 qualifying transactions in the first 60 days of account opening and BOOM; $100 on the house.
 That money is deposited into your Chase College Checking℠ account within 10 business days.